neicnordic/sda-download/api/middleware/plugins/README.md

 - must be a `main` package
 - can import `sda-download` internal packages, if built inside the project
 - must have a `CustomMiddleware` interface with a `GetDatasets` method which returns the list of datasets as `[]string{}`
+- must be built with the same `go` and package versions as the main web app has been built with

 ## Example plugin
 ```go